Basic Astronomy and Observation Programme

 Welcome to Cranfield Astronomical Society.

-Our ‘normal’ regular weekly meetings shall resume online from 11 January.
-To receive the link to join the events, please join using the registration link.
+Our regular weekly meetings are Tuesday evenings.
+To receive the information to join the events, please join using the registration link.

 Our main communication is through emails to registered members.
 Our Facebook, Twitter and WhatsApp are also channels used by the community.